Spontaneous symmetry breaking: a view from derived geometry: An overview of the problem and our perspective

 Due to its importance, there is much work by mathematical physicists, often rooted in algebraic or constructive quantum field theory, which has a far more analytic flavor than what we do here.
 See~\cite{StrBook} for a systematic treatment by Strocchi with many references.

 Our approach, following the physics textbooks, is perturbative in nature.
 This approach is via a systematic application of the BV formalism, which derives from foundational work of Batalin and Vilkovisky \cite{BatalinVilkovisky} in the physics literature.
 (We recommend Witten's succinct and illuminating treatment \cite{WittenAntibracket} as a nice starting point.)
 Our perspective on the BV formalism is heavily informed by the work of Costello \cite{Costello}, who stressed its meaning and content from the perspective of derived geometry.
-This view was pioneered by Stasheff and collaborators in the 1990s \cite{Stasheff, BFLS}, who emphasised the role of $L_\infty$-algebras.
-Recently, this reformulation of field theories using the language of $L_\infty$-algebras, particularly in the string field theory literature, is receiving active attention~\cite{HohmZwiebach, AHHL, CG2}.
+This view was pioneered by Stasheff and collaborators in the 1990s \cite{Stasheff, BFLS}, who emphasised the role of $L_\infty$ algebras.
+Recently, this reformulation of field theories using the language of $L_\infty$ algebras, particularly in the string field theory literature, is receiving active attention~\cite{HohmZwiebach, AHHL, CG2}.

-Zeitlin \cite{Zeitlin} gave an extensive examination of abelian Yang--Mills and Yang--Mills--Higgs theories in terms of $L_\infty$ algebras and the BV formalism, describing in addition how string field theory relates to this framework.
-In Section 4.3 of {\it loc. cit} he discusses how to see the abelian Higgs mechanism with a single complex scalar Higgs field, writing the same complex as we do and noting the acyclic subcomplex involving the ghosts.
-Our paper extends and complements his treatment, particularly via the discussion of global derived geometry and the nonabelian cases.
+In just this kind of setting, \cite{Zeitlin} gives an extensive examination of abelian Yang--Mills and Yang--Mills--Higgs theories, with a focus on relations to string field theory.
+We strongly encourage the reader to read this paper as well, because it touches on a number of interesting issues.
+In particular, Section 4.3 of {\it loc. cit} discusses how to see the abelian Higgs mechanism with a single complex scalar Higgs field, writing the same complex as we do here and noting the acyclic subcomplex involving the ghosts.
+Our paper extends and complements Zeitlin's treatment, particularly via the discussion of global derived geometry.